aspose-cells-cloud/aspose-cells-cloud-docs/cells/what-s-new/_index.md

 description: "This page describes the most interesting new Aspose.Cells Cloud features introduced in recent releases."
 ---

-This page describes the most interesting new Aspose.Cells Cloud features introduced in recent releases.
+Welcome to what's new in Aspose.Cells Cloud docs.
+Use this page to quickly find the latest changes.

 ## Aspose.Cells Cloud 22.3

-* Add new API about building codegen specification.
+* [Add new API about building codegen specification.(https://api.aspose.cloud/v3.0/codegen/spec)]
-* Support to add digital signature for Aspose.Cells Cloud.
+* [Support to add digital signature for Aspose.Cells Cloud.(/cells/workbook/digital-signature/)]